crs4/health-gateway/docs/architecture.rst

     * **Destination**
-        a Destination is a system where a person would like to forward a set of her/his data from a Source.
+        a Destination is a system where a person would like to forward a set of their data from a Source.

             * **Destination Endpoint**: it is a module of the Destination enabling it to receive the data from the authorized Sources.